Happy Ness: The Secret of the Loch

 Happy Ness: The Secret of the Loch is an American and French children's animated series that aired in 1995, centering on a community of Loch Ness monsters that can fly and swim.
 It lasted 13 episodes, but also airing in Sweden and other countries on Fox Kids and Fox Kids Play.
 It was co-produced by Abrams Gentile Entertainment, C&D (Créativité et Développement; the same company who produced The Bots Master), and AB Productions.
 In the United States, it was syndicated by Active Entertainment.
+It was the last series to be produced by C&D before it was sold and absorbed into Saban International Paris in 1996.